A BRIEF HISTORY

 15 miles west of the city on the main A57 road to Liverpool.
 The camp was quite close to a small airport

-between the towns of Eccles and Irlam, I could not see much of the camp as by
+between the towns of Eccles and Irlam, I could not

-this time it was quite late.
-I was
+see much of the camp as by this time it was quite late.
+I was shown to my room, well not exactly a

-shown to my room, well not exactly a room but a Nissen Hut, the only way to
+room but a Nissen Hut, the only way to describe

-describe that.
-A long shed with a
+that.
+A long shed with a corrugated

-centre a pot bellied stove for keeping it warm.
+roof and sides, with a couple of windows on either side and in the centre a pot bellied stove for keeping it warm.
 I was shown to my bed space and I stowed my

 kit away and found my way to the N.A.A.F.I. that was quite cosy and the girls

 were nice.
-I had some thing to eat and
+I had some

-drink and went back to my Nissen Hut, there weren’t many lads in this room
+thing to eat and drink and went back to my Nissen

-about fifteen or so I think.
-I went to
+Hut, there weren’t many lads in this room about fifteen or so I think.
+I went to the wash house to have a quick

-the wash house to have a quick wash and use the toilet, and on the way back
+wash and use the toilet, and on the way back to the hut I noticed what I

-to the hut I noticed what I thought was a huge hotel all lit up in the far
+thought was a huge hotel all lit up in the far distance across some

-distance across some fields.
-I thought
+fields.
+I thought I will investigate

-I will investigate what that is in the morning.
+what that is in the morning.

-I was soon making new friends and being told where every thing
+I was soon making new friends and being told where every thing was in the camp.
+At the crack of dawn I was up, washed and

-I was up, washed and dressed, and joined a couple of the lads to find my way
+dressed, and joined a couple of the lads to find my way to the dining room

-to the dining room for breakfast, on the way I looked across the fields it
+for breakfast, on the way I looked across the fields it was more like

-was more like scrubland on the south side of the camp.
-I could see no sign of any buildings, just
+scrubland on the south side of the camp.

-the perimeter fence with barbed wire on top and a vast open space of bushes
+barbed wire on top and a vast open space of bushes and scrubland.
+I thought I must have dreamt what I had

-Anyway curiosity got the better of me so I asked one of the lads about
+the better of me so I asked one of the lads about this illusion I had

-this illusion I had seen.
-He said “Oh
+seen.
+He said “Oh that must have been

-that must have been a large ship passing on its way to the docks.”
+a large ship passing on its way to the docks.”
 I said “Come on pull the other one, the sea

 is miles away from here.
 I may be a